yacubovvs/CubOS/releases/TTGO_T-Wristband/README.md

 * Sleep time
 * 1 week history
 * In day history by hours for sleep and steps
-* Up to 4 days on one charge
+* Up to 2 days on one charge with pedometer or 7 days without
 * 80x160 display full framebuffer 65k colors